I'm a paragraph. Click here to add your own text and edit me. It's easy.

 They are transmitted as the next step in the evolution of humanity, intended to shift and elevate human consciousness and to help us adjust to and integrate the universal changes that are upon us.
 You will have personal responsibility to act as a steward…a guardian of this world and our participation in it.

 It is important to sanitise your thoughts, your feelings and actions regularly.
 You are invited to walk through our beloved pachamama in prayer always.
 Prayers will be reflected in how you walk upon the earth, how you feel her and what you transmit to others.

-Contact me to book the Munay Ki Rites course which takes place over 3 full days.
+Contact me to book the Munay Ki Rites course

 Munay-Ki Rites and their Origins